 You should be very careful whenever you are using the option of ‘Reset this PC’.
 Please keep in mind, as I have mentioned earlier, Reset this PC will remove all of your apps that were installed and also remove all of your settings; will make them their default one.
 So if you want them like before, you have to do it by yourself after resetting the windows.

 Choose the transition options with care.
 Such as- you should be conscious when you are choosing an option like ‘Keep my files’ or ‘Remove everything’.
 If you click ‘keep my files’, your files will be there for you.
 If you click ‘Remove everything’, all of your files would be gone.
-So be careful for your own data safety.
+So be careful with your own data safety.

 You should choose ‘Reset this PC’ very wisely.
 If you are facing some minor errors of PC and without trying even Restart option you want to use ‘Reset this PC’ option, I will honestly say that it’s actually frustrating and pathetic.
-So you should use resetting option wisely and exactly at the right time.
+So you should use the resetting option wisely and exactly at the right time.

 We are almost at the end of this writing.
 I think this one has been helpful for you.
 And I know that you also realize the fact that ‘Windows 10 Reset’ is a wonderful and more than that a helpful feature for all the users.
 Obviously, it will save you your time and trouble.
 As the technologies are for our comforts, ‘Windows 10 reset’ has done that quite comfortably regarding fixing the windows problems.